bw2/ExpansionHunter/README.md

+## Note

+This modified version of ExpansionHunter introduces the following new features:
+- support for gzip-compressed input catalogs
+- changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning.
+  - This allows ExpansionHunter to run to completion without exiting on these loci and makes it easier to process large catalogs without having to find and exclude these loci first.
+- optimization of ExpansionHunter's "seeking" analysis mode that yields a 1.5x to 3x speed increase without changing the output.
+  - it works by introducing an in-memory read cache that reduces the number of disk accesses required to retrieve mismapped mate pairs.
+  - by default, the cache is reset after each locus, leading to a modest speedup with negligible memory overhead.
+  - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci).
+  - if/when spliting a large variant catalog into multiple shards, it's important to presort the loci by their normalized motif (which is the cyclic shift of a motif that is alphabetically first - ie. AGC rather than CAG).
+    This ensures that loci with the same normalized motif will be processed in the same shard, increasing cache hit rates and therefore speed for this optimization.

+---

 # Expansion Hunter: a tool for estimating repeat sizes

 There are a number of regions in the human genome consisting of repetitions of